(Corrects to change description in paragraph 7)

 Anonymous, a loosely knit group that has attacked financial and government websites around the world, had in September claimed responsibility for orchestrating the shutdown of several Mexican government ministries, but did not give a reason for that action.

-Barrett Brown, a Texas hacker who posted details about the planned action, said via his Twitter account: “I will be continuing the fight against the cartels.”
+Barrett Brown, a Texas activist who posted details about the planned action, said via his Twitter account: “I will be continuing the fight against the cartels.”

 Brown said via a post on Pastebin he would avoid revealing names that would trigger the ire of the Zetas but still intended to send information to the German newspaper Der Spiegel for confirmation.